linroger/FinanceCompendium/IV. Fixed Income/Fundamentals/Fixed Income Mathematics- Analytical and Statistical Processed.md

 The next two illustrations show how to calculate the yield to the first call date.

 Illustration 6-11.
-In Illustrations 6-1 and 6-3 we computed the current yield and yield to maturity for an 18-year,  $6\%$  coupon bond selling for \ $700.89.
+In Illustrations 6-1 and 6-3 we computed the current yield and yield to maturity for an 18-year,  $6\%$  coupon bond selling for \$700.89.
 Suppose that this bond is first callable in 5 years at \$ 1,030.
 The cash flows for this bond if it is called at the first call date are

-1. 10 coupon payments of $30 every 6-months;
+1. 10 coupon payments of \$30 every 6-months;
-2. $1,030 ten 6-month periods from now.
+2. \$1,030 ten 6-month periods from now.

 The value for  $y$  that we seek is the one that will make the present value of the cash flows equal to  $\\( {700.89}$  .
 It can be shown that when  $y$  is  ${7.6}\%$  ,the present value of the cash flows is  $\$  {700.11} \) ,which is close enough to  $\$ {700.89}$  for our purposes.
 Therefore,the yield to the first call date on a bond-equivalent basis is 15.2% (double the periodic interest rate of 7.6%).

 Illustration 6-12.
-In Illustrations 6-2 and 6-4 we computed the current yield and yield to maturity for a 19-year,  $11\%$  coupon bond selling for \ $1,233.64.
+In Illustrations 6-2 and 6-4 we computed the current yield and yield to maturity for a 19-year,  $11\%$  coupon bond selling for \$1,233.64.
 Suppose that this bond is first callable in 6 years at \$ 1,055.
 If the bond is called on the first call date, the cash flows for this bond would be

-1. 12 coupon payments of $55 every 6 months;
+1. 12 coupon payments of \$55 every 6 months;
-2. $1,055 twelve 6-month periods from now.
+2. \$1,055 twelve 6-month periods from now.

 It can be shown that the interest rate that equates the present value of the cash flows to the price of \(1,233.64 is approximately \(3.55\%\).
 Therefore, the yield to the first call date on a bond-equivalent basis is \(7.1\%\).

 For the call provision we just described, the call price is fixed.
 It can be par or a premium over par based on the call date.
 There is a call provision where the call price is not fixed but instead the call price the bondholder receives is determined by the present value of the remaining payments discounted at a small spread over a maturity-matched Treasury yield.
 This type of call provision is called a make-whole call provision with the specified spread that is fixed over the bond's life called the make-whole premium.
 The calculation of the call price is done as follows.
 The issuer at the time of exercise of the call option must pay the bondholder the maturity value plus the lost coupon interest that the bondholder loses by having the bond called before maturity.
 However, the amount of the lost coupon interest is not simply the sum of the lost coupon interest payments but the present value of the lost coupon interest payments.
 For the maturity value, the present value also must be computed.
 The indenture specifies the discount rate that must be used to compute the present value of the maturity value which is a spread over a comparable Treasury security at the time the issuer exercises the call option.
 So, the issuer must pay to the bondholder the present value of the maturity value plus the present value of the lost coupon payments discounted at a spread over a comparable Treasury at the time the issue is called.

 Illustration 6-13.
 Suppose that six years ago, a corporation issued a bond with a maturity of 15 years and a coupon rate of  $5.8\%$ .
 The issue has a make-whole provision where the indenture specifies a make-whole premium of 50 basis points over the yield on a comparable Treasury at the time the call provision is exercised by the issuer.
 The issuer calls the bond after nine years immediately after the payment of a coupon payment.
 There are then six years of coupon payments remaining and six years remaining to maturity.
 At the exercise date, suppose that the yield on a 6-year U.S. Treasury is  $2.5\%$ , and therefore the discount rate to calculate the present value of the remaining coupon payments is  $3\%$  ( $2.5\% + 0.5\%$ ).
-Per $1,000 of par value, the issuer must pay the bondholder the following price by exercising the call option:
+Per \$1,000 of par value, the issuer must pay the bondholder the following price by exercising the call option:

-- The present value of  $29 (one-half$ 58) of interest every six months for 12 six-month periods;
+- The present value of  \$29 (one-half\$ 58) of interest every six months for 12 six-month periods;
-- The present value of $1,000 (the maturity value) 12 six-month periods from now.
+- The present value of \$1,000 (the maturity value) 12 six-month periods from now.

 The discount rate for calculating the present value each six months is  $1.5\%$  (one half of the  $3\%$  rate).
-It can be shown that the present value of the coupon payments is equal to \ $316.32.
+It can be shown that the present value of the coupon payments is equal to \$316.32.
 The present value of the maturity value is \$ 836.39.
-The call price is therefore \ $1,152.71 ($ 316.32 + \$836.39).
+The call price is therefore \$1,152.71 (\$ 316.32 + \$836.39).

 # YIELD TO PUT